 On a quarterly basis, the liquidating agent calculates the anticipated recovery on assets and estimated expenditures for each corporate AME, along with tabulating past actual results.
 The reports on these calculations for the last four years can be found on the NCUA’s website.

-All five corporate AMEs (U.S. Central, Western, Members United, Southwest, and Constitution) still have potential obligations to reimburse the NCUA for guaranty payment obligations on the NGNs, representing more senior claims than those of MCA and PIC holders based on the payout priority schedules.
+All five corporate AMEs (U.S. Central, Western, Members United, Southwest, and Constitution) still have potential obligations to reimburse the NCUA which represent more senior claims in the payout priorities.
 NCUA regulations permit distributions to MCA and PIC holders only after all senior claims have been fully satisfied, or sufficient provisions have been made.

-Using a conservative provisioning approach and audited year-end 2020 financial statements, the liquidating agent has compared each estate’s cash to its remaining obligations.
-This analysis, which is completed annually in accordance with standard procedures, shows that funds are available for an interim payout to MCA holders of U.S. Central, Members United, and Southwest.
+The liquidating agent has compared each estate’s cash to its remaining obligations.
+This analysis, which is completed semi-annually in accordance with standard procedures, shows that funds are available for an interim payout to MCA holders of U.S. Central, Members United, and a final payout for Southwest.

-The chart below reflects the expected eventual payment to members and capital holders of the liquidated corporates as of December 31, 2020.
-Our projections indicate that additional funds will be available for distribution to U.S. Central, Members United, Southwest, and Constitution.
-However, until the underlying distressed assets securing the related NGN securities have been monetized, and liabilities paid, there are no guarantees of future performance.
+The chart below reflects the potential future distributions to members and capital holders of the liquidated corporates effective December 31, 2021, and beyond.
+Our projections indicate that additional funds will be available for distribution to U.S. Central, Members United, Southwest, and Constitution in the future.
+However, until the underlying distressed assets have been monetized, and liabilities paid, there are no guarantees of future performance.
 The liquidating agent will continue to take whatever actions are needed to safeguard and monetize assets under its management.
-Going forward, evaluations of future distributions will be performed on a semi-annual basis, as of December 31 and June 30.
+Evaluations of future distributions will be performed on a semi-annual basis based on June and December financials.

 Corporate Capital Distributions and the Share Insurance Fund